hexdump2002/ComfyUI-PlotXY-Api/README.md

 # ComfyUI-PlotXY-Api
 ComfyUI PlotXY grids using ComfyUI API on the browser (Automation example)

+Extremely experimental.